gitrdm/gokando/docs/api-reference/minikanren.md

 ### StartPropagation

-StartPropagation marks the beginning of a propagation operation
+StartPropagation marks the beginning of a propagation operation.
+Safe to call on nil monitor.
+Lock-free.

 ```go
 func (*SolverMonitor) StartPropagation()